Spatial deformation in a Bayesian spatiotemporal model for incomplete matrix-variate responses: Model comparison and checking

-To assess and compare the performance of alternative Bayesian spatiotemporal models, we consider both goodness-of-fit and predictive accuracy criteria.
-The first measures how well a model explains the observed data, while the second evaluates its ability to reproduce unobserved or interpolated responses.
+To assess and compare the performance of these models, we consider goodness-of-fit, predictive accuracy, and model checking criteria.
+Goodness-of-fit evaluates how well a model explains the observed data, predictive accuracy assesses its ability to predict unobserved or interpolated responses, and model checking examines whether the model is compatible with key features of the observed data.

-The \emph{Deviance Information Criterion} (DIC) is widely used for Bayesian model comparison \citep{spiegelhalter2002}.
-It balances model fit and complexity, penalizing overparameterization, and is computed from posterior samples of the model deviance.
-Among competing models fitted to the same dataset, the one with the smallest DIC is expected to yield the best predictive performance for a replicate dataset with the same structure as the observed one \citep[Page~5]{tsiko2015}.
+\bmhead{Goodness-of-fit} The Deviance Information Criterion (DIC) is widely used for Bayesian model comparison \citep{spiegelhalter2002}.
+In the presence of missing data, the standard DIC can be ambiguous, as it depends on whether the focus is on the observed data or on the complete data (including latent variables).
+To address this issue, we adopt the formulation proposed by \citet{Celeux2006}, which evaluates the deviance based on the observed-data likelihood while integrating over the predictive distribution of the missing values.
+This criterion balances model fit and complexity by penalizing overparameterization.
+Among competing models fitted to the same dataset, the model with the smallest DIC is expected to yield the best predictive performance for a replicate dataset with the same structure \citep{tsiko2015}.